-Across the Rift: World War Two Novel in Rhythmic Prose (Colonial Historical Fiction Series) by H. Ann Ackroyd is set at the backdrop of World War 2 that explores the lives of the members of the same family living at different countries during the war.
+Across the Rift: World War Two Novel in Rhythmic Prose (Colonial Historical Fiction Series) by H. Ann Ackroyd is set at the backdrop of World War 2 that explores the lives of the members of the same family living in different countries during the war.

-Like her other books, the author has thoroughly researched on the topic before writing on it.
+Like her other books, the author has thoroughly researched the topic before writing on it.
 That combined with her knowledge and understanding of the African heritage and culture, made reading it an experience in itself.
 The book will challenge your preconceived notions at every stage and completely consume you emotionally.

 Another thing that makes the book stand out is the refreshing style of writing.
 It is written in a very different but nonetheless intriguing style that the author calls the ‘rhythmic prose’.
 It made my reading experience even more pleasant.
 Will definitely recommend this book to everyone.

 About the Author.
 H. Ann Ackroyd is the critically acclaimed author of Slaves, Masters and Traders: Historical Fiction, Across the Rift: World War Two Novel in Rhythmic Prose (Colonial Historical Fiction Series) and Colonial Adventure and Other Stories.
 She was born and raised in southern Africa.
 She is of British and Austrian parentage and has family in Britain, Europe, and Africa with whom she keeps in touch and on whose experiences she draws, along with her own, in her books.
 She was trained at the University of Vienna, Austria, as a translator: main languages English and German, also Spanish and Portuguese.
 She has lived in Africa, Europe, Brazil and now lives in Saint John, New Brunswick, Canada.